RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/66-REV.md

 <sup>11</sup> And he said unto me, Thou must prophesy again before many peoples, and nations, and tongues, and kings.
 ## Chapter 11

-<sup>1</sup> And there was given me a reed like unto a rod: and the angel stood, saying, Rise, and measure the temple of God, and the altar, and them that worship therein .
+<sup>1</sup> And there was given me a reed like unto a rod: and the angel stood, saying, Rise, and measure the temple of God, and the altar, and them that worship therein.
 <sup>2</sup> But the court which is without the temple leave out, and measure it not; for it is given unto the Gentiles: and the holy city shall they tread under foot forty [and] two months.
 <sup>3</sup> And I will give [power] unto my two witnesses, and they shall prophesy a thousand two hundred [and] threescore days, clothed in sackcloth.
 <sup>4</sup> These are the two olive trees, and the two candlesticks standing before the God of the earth.